-These transdermal solutions are capable of relieving pain by binding to cannabinoid receptors.
+Transdermal solutions of applying CBD topically work to relieve pain by binding to cannabinoid receptors.
 These receptors can be found throughout your body and are typically triggered by your body’s own natural production of endocannabinoids.
 These endocannabinoids regulate processes within the body, such as immune response, communication between cells, appetite, and memory.

-Therefore, CBD topicals are able to trigger these receptors to supplement your body’s natural processes, which makes up most of the basics of how CBD topicals work.
-Unlike other non-CBD topicals meant to help with pain, CBD topicals don’t just mask the pain or inflammation, but instead actually eliminate pains for a period of time thanks to the abundance of cannabinoid receptors in the skin.
+CBD oil may trigger these receptors to supplement your body’s natural processes, which makes up most of the basics of how CBD topicals work.
+Unlike other non-CBD topicals meant to help with pain, CBD oils don’t just mask the pain or inflammation; instead, they address pain and/or inflammation at its core to get to the root of the problem.

 So far, we’ve talked a little bit about how CBD topicals relieve pain and soothe inflammation, but those are often just symptoms of a greater issue.
 Let’s go into specifics about how CBD can help with certain conditions.

 One of the most common consumers of CBD topicals are those suffering from arthritis.
 Arthritis is caused by inflammation and is most effectively treated with a salve that makes use of CBD and THCA, both of which have anti-inflammatory properties.
 Not to be confused with its active state in which is causes that euphoric high, THC left in its acid form and combined with CBD can make for a powerful anti-inflammatory solution.

 Another disorder CBD topicals can address includes psoriasis—a skin disorder that causes skin cells to multiply ten times faster than normal.
 This causes a buildup of irritating bumpy red patches with white scales as a result of an irregularity in the immune system.
 Topicals can help solve this by being applied directly to the affected skin, as they help your immune system regain proper control.